themaplelab/swan/readme.md

 `master` branch may not always be the up-to-date branch.
 In this case, use the `-b` flag when cloning `swan` to select the appropriate branch.

 ### Build Dependencies
+See compatibility table above for supported release tags, according to your OS.
+Please open up an issue if you are experiencing build issues or difficulties.

 #### WALA

 ```
 cd ./WALA
+git checkout SUPPORTED_TAG
 ./gradlew assemble
 cd ..
 ```